Biacna/travelminit_test_project/README.md

 <h5> Tests in scope: </h5>

 **This release verifies travelminit website`s functionalities:
-- user should be able to register for a new account
-- user should be able to edit account info
-- user should easily search accommodations through the website
 - user should easily filter the search results to match the needs
-- user should be able to add an accomodation to favourites list
-- user should easily make a reservation
-- user should be able to easily book an accomodation
-- user should receive clear error messages
-- user should be able to browse the webpage on various devices using Chrome browser
+- user should easily search accommodations through the website using filters **
-- website should be user-friendly
-**

 <h5>Tests not in scope: </h5>